 Fragmentation in Farm Sizes and Economic Disparities

 A significant challenge for the Europe agricultural machinery market is the fragmentation in farm sizes and economic disparities across the region, which hinder uniform adoption of advanced machinery.
 According to the European Commission’s Directorate-General for Agriculture, over 60% of European farms are classified as small-scale operations, with less than 5 hectares of land.
-These smaller farms often lack the financial capacity to invest in high-cost machinery, such as automated harvesters or precision farming equipment, which can cost upwards of €100,000.
-As per the European Agricultural Machinery Association, only 20% of small-scale farmers have adopted modern machinery when compared to over 80% of large commercial farms.
+These smaller farms often lack the financial capacity to invest in high-cost machinery, such as automated harvesters or precision farming equipment.
 This disparity creates a segmented market where innovation is concentrated among wealthier, larger farms, leaving smaller operators at a competitive disadvantage.
-Additionally, regional economic differences exacerbate the issue, with Eastern European countries like Romania and Bulgaria reporting significantly lower machinery adoption rates due to limited access to credit and subsidies.
-The resulting imbalance not only slows down overall market growth but also widens the productivity gap between regions, posing a persistent challenge for manufacturers aiming to achieve widespread penetration.
+Besides, regional economic differences exacerbate the issue, with Eastern European countries like Romania and Bulgaria reporting significantly lower machinery adoption rates due to limited access to credit and subsidies.

 Supply Chain Disruptions and Rising Material Costs